nameisprajwal/resume/NotesRewrite/FamilyLaw/Output/FamilyLawI_V3.md

 * The widow has a right to succeed to husband’s share and enforce partition if there are no male descendants.
 * On the death of the husband the widow becomes a co-parcener with other brothers of the husband.
 She can enforce partition of her share.

 ### 5.3.
-Comparison between Mitakshara and Dayabhaga
+Comparative Analysis: Mitakshara vs. Dayabhaga

 | Feature | Mitakshara | Dayabhaga |
 | :--- | :--- | :--- |